Human trafficking in Cameroon

+Prosecution (2009)

 The Government of Cameroon does not fully comply with the minimum standards for the elimination of trafficking.
 However, it is making significant efforts to do so.
 Despite these efforts, the government did not show evidence of increasing efforts to convict and punish trafficking offenders, including complicit officials, and to identify and protect victims of trafficking.
 While state prosecutors coordinated efforts with Interpol to investigate suspected trafficking offenses, particularly in the Northwest Region, there have been no reports of new trafficking prosecutions or convictions.

 Experts consider the 2005 law against child trafficking to be well written but underused because there is no system to provide relevant judicial officials with copies of new laws.
 Judges, law enforcement officials, and social workers do not enforce the legislation because they are not familiar with it.
 The government did not take measures to complete and enact a 2006 draft law prohibiting trafficking of adults.
 It failed to investigate reports of maintaining hereditary servants in involuntary servitude in the Northern Region.
 In August 2009, the Ministry of Social Affairs, in partnership with UNICEF and NGO's, began to develop a guide for protecting vulnerable children from exploitation, including trafficking, but did not complete a draft by the expected deadline at the end of 2009.

 The Government of Cameroon demonstrated weak anti-trafficking law enforcement efforts over the last year.
-The government enacted no relevant legislation during the reporting period, and the country does not have a law prohibiting all forms of trafficking in persons, as its 2006 draft law against adult trafficking has yet to be passed and enacted.
-The country’s existing 2005 law against child trafficking and slavery prescribes a penalty of 20 years’ imprisonment for these offenses − a punishment that is sufficiently stringent and commensurate with penalties prescribed for other serious offenses.
+The government enacted no relevant legislation during 2009, and the country does not have a law prohibiting all forms of trafficking in persons, as its 2006 draft law against adult trafficking has yet to be passed and enacted.
+The country’s existing 2005 law against child trafficking and slavery prescribes a penalty of 20 years’ imprisonment for these offenses - a punishment that is sufficiently stringent and commensurate with penalties prescribed for other serious offenses.